iway1/react-ts-form/README.md

 ## Error Handling

-You can handle errors with the `fieldState` returned from `useTsController` just like in `react-hook-form`, but `react-ts-form` also returns an `errors` object that's more accurately typed than `react-hook-forms`'s that should be used any time you are using an [object schema](#complex-field-types) to render one of your fields.
+You can handle errors with the `fieldState` returned from `useTsController` just like in `react-hook-form`, but `@ts-react/form` also returns an `errors` object that's more accurately typed than `react-hook-forms`'s that should be used any time you are using an [object schema](#complex-field-types) to render one of your fields.

 ```tsx
 const { error } = useTsController<string>();